dotnetCarpenter/es-lab/README.md

   'c' : { value: 2 } }
 ```

 When `compose` encounters a property name that is defined by two or more argument traits, it marks the resulting property in the composite trait as a "conflicting property" by means of the `conflict: true` atrribute (again, this is not a standard ES5 attribute).
-Conflicting properties are accessor properties whose `get` and `set` methods (denoted using `&lt;conflict&gt;` above) raise an appropriate runtime exception when invoked.
+Conflicting properties are accessor properties whose `get` and `set` methods (denoted using `<conflict>` above) raise an appropriate runtime exception when invoked.

 Two properties `p1` and `p2` with the same name are **not** in conflict if: